DustinSands/Hanabi/README.md

 # Hanabi
-The purpose of this code is to implement every version of reinforcement learning that I study so that I can
+A framework that allows for implementing various reinforcement learning models that I created so that I could:

 - Learn RL
 - Understand each implementation
 - Compare their performance to deepen my understanding
+- Deepen my understanding of tensorflow / keras

 This will be done with an environment (created by me) that plays Hanabi, but should be generalizable to any environment.

-The current version only uses Q-learning.
+Currently Q-learning is implemented and benefits from GPU acceleration.
+I get roughly 25k samples trained / second on my desktop, and 10k / sec on my laptop.

 One can create an instance by running main.py and then the following in the console:

 ```
 instance = wrapper()